Make-Ahead Mashed Potatoes

 Or, do what I do – since the turkey is taking up all the oven space and some of the other side dishes others bring as their contribution need some time in the oven while the turkey is resting, use a slow cooker or crock pot.
 I spray the inside of my slow cooker with cooking spray (virgin olive oil, to be exact), and transfer the potatoes into it.
 Cook on warm or low for 3-4 hours, stirring occasionally.

-To make them a little more ‘healthy’, I use light cream cheese (the fat free just doesn’t seem to have the right consistency, so I use the 1/3 less fat), fat-free sour cream, lemon pepper instead of the salt and pepper, and Blue Bonnet Light margarine instead of butter.
+To make them a little more ‘healthy’, I use light cream cheese (the fat free just doesn’t seem to have the right consistency, so I use the 1/3 less fat), fat-free sour cream, lemon pepper instead of the salt and pepper, and real butter.
 When I place the potatoes in the crock pot, I add a few more pats of margarine and a splash of fat free half-n-half (but not too much – the moisture from the crock pot will make them a tad bit runny if you’re not careful!)

 Everyone raves about these mashed potatoes, and I have to make it every year or I’d have some very disappointed dinner guests.